ESA-PhiLab/infrastructure/results/README.md

 This page contains the results of the road detections in subset areas of three deserts:
 * North Sinai Desert, Egypt
-* Grand Oriental Erg, Algeria and Tunisia
+* Grand Erg Oriental, Algeria and Tunisia
 * Taklimakan Desert, China